primer/react-template/README.md

 ![Screenshot matching the description above](.readme/image-ports-3.png)

+To share a permanent URL, see [Get Started (Local development)](#get-started-local-development) below.

-### Saving your codespace permanently
+### Saving your codespace into a repository

 If you try to `git push` from your codespace terminal, you will notice there is no repository associated with it.

-To save your work, create a new empty repository owned by **@github** and set push codespace to it by running:
+To save your work, create a new empty repository owned by **@github** and set your codespace to it by running:

 ```bash
 git remote add origin git@github.com:github/YOUR_REPO_URL.git